-All sessions open to parents, grandparents, and younger siblings accompanied by an adult.
+All sessions are open to parents, grandparents, and younger siblings accompanied by an adult.

 Things You Can Do in Junior Master Gardeners